sitectl

 After gcloud

-is installed you can install LibOps CLI using homebrew or a binary.
+using homebrew or a binary.

 Homebrew

-You can install the LibOps CLI using homebrew
+You can install sitectl

-brew tap libops/cli
+brew tap libops/homebrew https://github.com/LibOps/homebrew

-brew install libops
+brew install libops/homebrew/sitectl

 Download Binary